CarolynOlsen/sec_filing_comparison_agent/README.md

 - **Growth Analysis**: "Analyze Apple's revenue growth over the past 3 years"
 - **Profitability**: "Compare Microsoft's profit margins to industry averages"
-- **Insurance Metrics**: "What is American Family Insurance's combined ratio and loss ratio trends?"
+- **Insurance Metrics**: "What is State Farm's combined ratio and loss ratio trends?"
 - **Risk Assessment**: "What are Tesla's main business risks according to their 10-K?"
 - **Strategic Analysis**: "How has Amazon's business strategy evolved based on their filings?"